What is Enlightened Leadership?

 A Natural Example of the Mystery

 The best example of an inner change is that of a fluttering butterfly.
 The metamorphosis of a butterfly from an egg to a cocoon, and finally to a beautiful butterfly, is an example of a spiritual symbol for an individual who is on a journey of personal change and personal victory.
-It is a great scientific truth that the DNA of a caterpillar is not same as that of the DNA of a transformed butterfly.
+It is a great scientific truth that the DNA of a caterpillar is not the same as that of the DNA of a transformed butterfly.
 The butterfly actually has nothing of the caterpillar.
 The whole past is dead now.
-For the first time the butterfly attains to an unlimited freedom.
-The freedom of the caterpillar was a limited one.
+For the first time, the butterfly attains unlimited freedom.
+The freedom of the caterpillar was limited.
 It can only move from one leaf to another leaf.
 It can’t even jump.
 Whereas the butterfly can now fly.
 The very flutter of its wings for the first time is a great joy.
 It can now fly from one flower to another flower.
 It is now in a totally different space.
 The caterpillar was actually an eating machine.
 It was just eating and eating and eating.
 Whereas the butterfly now sips only nectar from different flowers.
-And compared to its earlier state its joy and freedom are totally of a different world.
-To get to this state it undergoes a great change.
+And compared to its earlier state, its joy and freedom are totally of a different world.
+To achieve this state, it undergoes a significant transformation.
 It undergoes a great synthesis, a great transformation, and a great metamorphosis.
-The art and science of embarking on this great change, an inner change, and an inner mutation is called an Enlightened Leadership.
+The art and science of embarking on this great change, an inner change, and an inner mutation, is called an Enlightened Leadership.
 This is exactly where Charles Dickens says, “I only ask to be free.
-The butterflies are free”
+The butterflies are free”.

 contact-form